 Recently, I realised that terminology is changing - and some browsers refer to "cache" and "cookies" generically as "private data".
 Some browsers also refer to a third type of "private data", as "active logins" or "authenticated sessions".

-Also note that, in spite of opinions expressed by some blog owners, advice to clear cache, cookies, and / or authenticated sessions only complements other advice to permit third party cookies and / or not clear cookies routinely.
-Please don't confuse advice to clear content, with advice to adjust your security policy - and permit key services.
+Note that, in spite of opinions expressed by some blog owners, advice to clear cache, cookies, and / or authenticated sessions only complements other advice to permit third party cookies and / or not clear cookies routinely.
+Please don't confuse advice to clear content, with advice to adjust your security policy - and permit the proper services.

 With Chrome, you clear private data using the "Customize ..." icon - More tools - "Clear browsing data" wizard.
 My selections for clearing are:

 - (select "the beginning of time") for "Obliterate the following items from:"

 - Clear browsing history

 - Empty the cache

 - Clear saved passwords